basilhskk/tor-crawler/README.md

 # tor-crawler

-Tor network crawler that saves url and html in sqlite db.
+Tor network crawler that saves URL and HTML in SQLite DB.